ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 ```

 This is the same code you would write by hand if you were implementing a tagged
 union in Yul directly.
-The new language / compiler machinery: the ADT
-definition, the exhaustiveness check, the pattern matrix compilation contributes
+This machinery (the ADT definition, the exhaustiveness check, the pattern
-adds zero instructions to the final bytecode.
+matrix compilation) adds zero instructions to the final bytecode.

 ## Conclusion